EXHIBITION PERIOD: 16 September 2016 - 23 January 2017

 Photo: Tipperne, Johansen Skovsted Arkitekterne

-The Dreyer Foundation and the Danish Architecture Centre have collaborated to create a new exhibition space at DAC.
-From autumn 2016 and in the years to come, it will present the next wave of Danish architecture, described and disseminated by a number of talented, trend-setting young Danish architectural firms.
+In this exhibition, The Dreyer Foundation and the Danish Architecture Centre (DAC) collaborated to create a new exhibition space at DAC.
+It presented the next wave of Danish architecture, described and disseminated by a number of talented, trend-setting young Danish architectural firms.

-In a series of three individual exhibitions, we will encounter three newly established architectural firms: Sted, Norrøn and Johansen Skovsted Arkitekter.
+In a series of three individual exhibitions, we encountered three newly established architectural firms: Sted, Norrøn and Johansen Skovsted Arkitekter.
 All three are representatives of emerging Danish architecture, and all have received a Dreyer Foundation grant for strengthening the business potential of newly established architectural firms.

-The exhibition is part of the Dreyer Foundation's special focus on newly established architectural firms.
-All the architectural firms exhibiting in the Gallery have attended a professionalising series of workshops to enhance their business potential.
+The exhibition was part of the Dreyer Foundation's special focus on newly established architectural firms.
+All the architectural firms exhibited in the Gallery have attended a professionalising series of workshops to enhance their business potential.

-The ambition of the Dreyer Foundation is to create an exhibition space, in which newly established architectural firms can present their work to the outside world, thereby gaining a voice in the debate on new Danish architecture and its contribution to the evolution of society.
+The ambition of the Dreyer Foundation was to create an exhibition space, in which newly established architectural firms could present their work to the outside world, thereby gaining a voice in the debate on new Danish architecture and its contribution to the evolution of society.